 You can also earn while learning.
 Teaching students English online can be done while learning Italian as complimenting side job.
 Imagine having the freedom to learn a new language, teaching English to local Italian students your mother tongue, and earn all at the same time!
 This undertaking is more than worthwhile as you are both a student and a teacher of a language.
 You will be able to gauge what methods and techniques may work for students learning a new language and apply them to yourself.

 Of course, the best way to learn the language is to bespeak it every day.
 This is where the option to move to Italy for good comes in.
 There is no con to this option as the country offers nothing but the best in terms of food, cultural experience, traditions, and language.
 You might even decide to immigrate to Italy and become a citizen in the future!

-Not everyone has the possibility of learning a language or being exposed to a second language since childhood.
+Not everyone has the possibility of learning a language.
+Or has exposure to a second language in childhood.
 Contemporary learning methods and technology have given us the chance to learn and eventually, speak that language we have been longing to master.